OwenCochell/cursepy/README.md

 Wrappers ease the process of interacting with certain games and projects on CurseForge.
-They do this by keeping track of relevant information, such as game and category ID's, so you as the developer do not have to.
+They do this by keeping track of relevant information, such as game and category ID's, so you, as the developer, do not have to.

 For example, the 'MinecraftWrapper' eases the process of getting information on Minecraft projects and addons.